mlcommons/training/image_segmentation/pytorch/README.md

 Two examples:
 1. Global batch size = 32:
-- `samples per epoch` = 160, since the last batch of 8 is dropped
+- `samples per epoch` = 192, since the last batch of 8 is padded to 32
-- evaluation starts at epoch = 1050
+- evaluation starts at epoch = 875
-- evaluation is run every 21 epochs
+- evaluation is run every 18 epochs

 2. Global batch size = 128:
-- `samples per epoch` = 128, since the last batch of 40 is dropped
+- `samples per epoch` = 256, since the last batch of 40 is padded to 64
-- evaluation starts at epoch = 1313
+- evaluation starts at epoch = 657
-- evaluation is run every 26 epochs
+- evaluation is run every 14 epochs

 The training should stop at epoch = CEILING(10000\*168/`samples per epoch`).
 If the model has not converged by that epoch the run is considered as non-converged.